 To deliver personalized real time support is a big challenge faced by most of the businesses.
 For a successful omnichannel communication strategy, you can empower the customer support team with live customer engagement tools such as co-browsing and video chat, to build long lasting relationships with their customers.

 With the advanced tools, your support agents can connect with customers in real time by collaborating with their browser or having face to face personalized conversations.
-They help to identify the issue faster and provide effective solutions and deliver a virtual in person experience.
+They help to identify the issue faster and provide effective solutions and deliver a virtual in person touch.

 How co-browsing and video chat deliver effective omnichannel customer engagement?